stacklok/codegate-docs/docs/how-to/configure.md

 ---
-title: Configure CodeGate
+title: Advanced configuration
 description: Customizing CodeGate's application settings
-sidebar_position: 20
+sidebar_position: 30
 ---

 ## Customize CodeGate's behavior

-The CodeGate container runs with default settings to support Ollama, Anthropic, and OpenAI APIs with typical settings.
-To customize the behavior, you can add extra configuration parameters to the container as environment variables:
+The CodeGate container runs with defaults that work with supported LLM providers using typical settings.
+To customize CodeGate's application settings like provider endpoints and logging level, you can add extra configuration parameters to the container as environment variables:

 ```bash {2}
 docker run --name codegate -d -p 8989:8989 -p 9090:9090 \